Off-screen drawing and alias (alpha)

 Restrictions

-This alpha version describes some unimplemented features, known defects, and other items of concern that should be specifically noted.
+The alpha version describes some unimplemented features, known defects, and other items of concern that should be specifically noted.

-Offscreen drawing
+Off-screen drawing

 Therefore, heavy use may affect performance and result in insufficient FPS.